Swarthmore/panopto-clone/README.md

 # panopto-clone

-Clone a source directory into a Panopto folder
+Clone a local directory into a Panopto folder

 ## Dependencies